-During 2021, the Company had warrants denominated in Canadian dollars.
-Proceeds from unit placements are allocated between shares and warrants issued on the residual fair value method within the unit.
+As at March 31, 2023 and December 31, 2022, the Company had warrants denominated in Canadian dollars.
+Proceeds from unit placements during the year ended December 31, 2022 were allocated between shares and warrants issued on the residual fair value method within the unit.
 Fair value for the warrants was determined using the Black-Scholes option pricing model.
-As at December 31, 2021, no warrants were outstanding as result of the exercise or expiry of all warrants issued in respect of the Offering.
-A total of \$10.8 million (C\$13.5 million) received by the Company in respect of the exercised warrants in 2021.
+See also the "Business Transaction" section of this MD&A.